07 Sep Know everything about Hemorrhoids

 - Agonizing bowel movement

-Symptoms are there- how to go about proper diagnosis?
+Symptoms are there- how to go about the proper diagnosis?

 A thorough evaluation and proper diagnosis by the doctor is immediately required after bleeding from the rectum or blood in the stool occurs.
 Bleeding may also be a symptom of other digestive diseases, including colorectal cancer.